jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 Since Jellyfin is entirely self hosted, the server will have to be made accessible from the Internet manualy.
 To do that there will have to be some way to access the http(s) port remotely.
+Autodiscovery services will only work localy and should not be made accessible externaly.

 To access a server remotely there will need to be a way to find it or its network on the internet.
 This can be done through the public IP Adress of the Device or for IPv6 the Server's directly.